Dunfiena/Acadia_RL_Deconvolution_Project_Parrelel/README.md

 or through the terminal

-1D Deconvolution) To run 1D deconvolution, use a text file with two columns.
+1D Deconvolution - To run 1D deconvolution, use a text file with two columns.
 Column two should be the wave of the emission

-2D Deconvolution) Takes colored image and turns it grey then deconvolves the array
+2D Deconvolution - Takes colored image and turns it grey then deconvolves the array

-2D Deconvolution - color) Takes colored images, seperates them into RGB channels and deconvolves each seperately, then puts them back together to create RBG image
+2D Deconvolution color - Takes colored images, seperates them into RGB channels and deconvolves each seperately, then puts them back together to create RBG image

 To deconvolve at the best settings, play with the pixel value, the sigma and the iterations.
 Included are sample images